 Active Christians do special things to mark the holy purposes of the Advent season.
 Many churches have Wednesday night services like those during Lent, only with a lot more praise, joy, and song.
 Those who come are often invited to confess their sins before a priest or minister and then celebrate release from those sins, or to join in group prayers afterward.
 Choirs practice music in a more-classical vein, especially Handel's Messiah.
 Chapels and prayer rooms open longer.
 In 'liturgical' churches, there's always some arguing between worship leaders and laity about whether Christmas hymns can be sung during Advent.
 The usual compromise is that the Christmas songs start coming in one or two Sundays before Christmas.

 In Advent, as in the rest of the year, Christians remember leading figures in their history.
 The primary saint of the season is Nicholas of Myra (modern Demre, Turkey), on 06 December.
 It was celebration of his day and his reputation for giving gifts to children which bred the name and task of Santa Claus.
 He apparently had very wealthy parents who died in one of the epidemics that were common back then.
 He got the inheritance, but started giving it away to the poor, the sick, children, and sailors.
 He was jailed for several years by the Emperor (as were most Christian leaders - if they weren't killed).
 When he was released, he was quite thin, but went right back to his giving ways.
 He was one of the bishops at the Council of Nicaea in 325.
 He died in 343 AD.
-Lucia (13 December) is marked by the baking and eating of special cakes, and a celebration of all sorts of lights (partly pagan in origin, and ultimately rooted in the aurora).
+Lucia (13 December) is marked by the baking and eating of special cakes, and a celebration of all sorts of lights (mainly pagan in origin, and ultimately rooted in the aurora borealis).
 Though she was Sicilian, her day is much celebrated in Scandinavia.
 Ambrose of Milan (07 December) was a bishop, an intellectual, and a key figure in shaping beliefs about Christ.
 The feast day for Daniel and the 3 Young Men (17 December) is of special significance to Orthodox and Eastern-rite churches.
 The disciple Thomas has his day on 21 December; it's a good day to think and pray about discerning, testing, and asking questions about what is happening around us, especially what's being taught about God.